antfriend/antfriend.github.io/README.md

 ## What is this?

 This repo is the source for the Toot Toot Engineering website, which hosts an interactive browser-based viewer for **TTDB** (MyMentalPalaceDB) files.
 This site is an implementation of the toot technology it describes.
-For example, the link-based transition dynamics are described here
+For example, the [link-based transition dynamics are described here.](https://antfriend.github.io/index.html?ttdb=Mathematical.latex&toot=lat-22lon60)

 ### Core systems